ClimbsRocks/xarm_ros/ReadMe.md

    ```bash
    $ roslaunch xarm_gazebo xarm7_beside_table.launch
    ```
-   motion will start after clicking on "play" button.
+   Motion will start after clicking on "play" button.
 The command trajectory is written in xarm_controller\src\sample_motion.
 And the arm in this demo is controlled by pure position interface.

 # 4. Package structure

 ## 4.1 xarm_description
-   xarm7 description files, mesh files and gazebo plugin configurations, etc. It's not recommended to change the xarm description file since other packages depend on it.
+   xArm7 description files, mesh files and gazebo plugin configurations, etc. It's not recommended to change the xarm description file since other packages depend on it.

 ## 4.2 xarm_gazebo
-   gazebo world description files and simulation launch files.
+   Gazebo world description files and simulation launch files.
 User can add or build their own models in the simulation world file.

 ## 4.3 xarm_controller
-   controller configurations, robot command executable source, scripts and launch files.
+   Controller configurations, robot command executable source, scripts and launch files.
 User can deploy their program inside this package or create their own.

 ### 4.3.1 xarm_controller/config
-   controller parameters to load into server, there are three basic types of controllers:
+   Controller parameters to load into server, there are three basic types of controllers:
    1) joint_state_controller/JointStateController: controller that publshes joint status, for Rviz or feedback.
    2) effort_controllers/JointPositionController: position controller that has joint effort (torque) interface.
    3) effort_controllers/JointEffortController: pure joint effort controller.